DinMo

 • Marketing Mix Modeling, an analytical technique used to assess and optimize the effectiveness of different marketing levers of a company, is increasingly used.
 Although existing since the 1950s, it is now favored as it does not rely on individual tracking.
 It can be more or less complex, relying on multi-linear regression techniques or Bayesian models.

 • The use of Google Chrome's Privacy Sandbox will enable the analysis of campaign performance on conversions.
-This suite offered by Google consists of a set of APIs (FLoC for cohort targeting, Topics for interest-based targeting, and Attribution Reporting for measurement) and will be fully available in Q3 2024, date of the end of third-party cookies.
+This suite offered by Google consists of a set of APIs (FLoC for cohort targeting, Topics for interest-based targeting, and Attribution Reporting for measurement) and will be theoretically fully available in Q1 2025.

 Other methods include declarative-based approaches, advertising attention analysis (eye tracking), data clean rooms, etc.